 Chiranjeevi To Team Up With Nag Ashwin?

 Chiranjeevi's next movie is with director Koratala Siva and the upcoming film is being referred to as Chiru 152.
-Interestingly, there have been quite a few reports doing the rounds regarding some of the other upcoming projects of the film-maker.
-It was being rumoured that he might team up with film-maker Sukumar for an upcoming movie.
+Interestingly, there have been quite a few reports doing the rounds regarding some of the other upcoming projects of the superstar.
+It was being rumoured that he might team up with filmmaker Sukumar for an upcoming movie.
 Now, a few reports claim that there are possibilities for Chiranjeevi to team up with Mahanati director Nag Ashwin.

 Vyjayanathi Movies Keen To Team Up With Chiranjeevi?

-Popular producer Ashwini Dutt, who has produced superhits with Chiranjeevi is said to be keen on teaming up with the Megastar yet again.
-Vyjayanthi Movies had produced Chiranjeevi starrers like Jagadeka Veerudu Athiloka Sundari, Indra etc.
+Popular producer Ashwini Dutt, who has produced super-hits with Chiranjeevi is said to be keen on teaming up with the Megastar yet again.
+Vyjayanthi Movies had produced Chiranjeevi starrers like Jagadeka Veerudu Athiloka Sundari, Indra, etc.

 Nag Ashwin Met Chiranjeevi?

-Meanwhile, it is being rumoured that acclaimed young film-maker Nag Ashwin, who is also the son-in-law of Ashwini Dutt, had recently met Chiranjeevi to narrate a storyline.
+Meanwhile, it is being rumoured that acclaimed young filmmaker Nag Ashwin, who is also the son-in-law of Ashwini Dutt, had recently met Chiranjeevi to narrate a storyline.
 Nag Ashwin's most recent work Mahanati emerged as one among the most-appreciated Telugu movies of this decade.

 A Different Concept?

 Various reports have been doing the rounds regarding the subject that the Mahanati director narrated to Chiranjeevi.
-Rumour has it that Nag Ashwin has penned a fantasy concept and Chiranjeevi is pretty much interested with the plot.
+Rumour has it that Nag Ashwin has penned a fantasy concept and Chiranjeevi is pretty much interested in the plot.

 A Project Is On Cards?

-Grapevine suggests that Chiranjeevi has given the nod to the subject and has asked Nag Ashwin to develop into a complete script.
-As everyone knows, Chiranjeevi is all set to enter the works of Chiru 152 and in the meantime, Nag Ashwin is expected to complete the scripting works of the movie.
+Grapevine suggests that Chiranjeevi has given the nod to the subject and has asked Nag Ashwin to develop it into a complete script.
+As everyone knows, Chiranjeevi is all set to enter the works of Chiru 152 and in the meantime, Nag Ashwin is expected to complete the scripting of the movie.

-Meanwhile, hearsay has it that that if everything goes well according to the plan, there are high chances for the film to commence by mid-2020 and the Nag Ashwin directorial might be the 153rd project of Chiranjeevi.
-Reports say that the shoot of Chiru 152 will commence in this month.
+Meanwhile, hearsay has it that if everything goes well, there are high chances for the film to commence by mid-2020 and the Nag Ashwin directorial might be the 153rd project of Chiranjeevi.
+Reports say that the shoot of Chiru 152 will commence this month.